Interstate 105 (California): Keith v. Volpe

 In 1972, community opposition resulted in a federal lawsuit, Keith v.
 Volpe, being filed, charging a violation of various civil rights protections and the National Environmental Policy Act (NEPA).
 An important figure in the freeway's history was Harry Pregerson, a United States federal judge who presided over the lawsuit concerning the freeway's construction and chose to continue presiding over the case despite being promoted to a higher level court.
 The interchange with I-110 is named the Judge Harry Pregerson Interchange in his honor.
 In 1972, Judge Pregerson enjoined the further development of the freeway until it has complied with the requirements of NEPA, the California Environmental Quality Act (CEQA), the Federal-Aid Highway Act, and the Uniform Relocation Assistance and Real Property Acquisition Act of 1970.

-In 1979, this lawsuit resulted in a Consent Decree, amended in 1981, which imposed several conditions on development of the freeway, including additional public hearings, preparation of an environmental report, alterations to the design to reduce lanes and intersections, improve carpooling and provide for a transit way, which became the Los Angeles Metro Rail Green Line, now known as the C Line.
+In 1979, this lawsuit resulted in a Consent Decree, amended in 1981, which imposed several conditions on the development of the freeway, including additional public hearings, preparation of an environmental report, alterations to the design to reduce lanes and intersections, improve carpooling and provide for a transitway, which became the Los Angeles Metro Rail Green Line, now known as the C Line.
 A portion of the right-of-way was also to be constructed below grade to buffer adjacent areas from the effects of traffic noise.
-After construction began in the 1980s, failure to perform a full survey of the area's groundwater deposits, combined with the 20–30 ft below-grade trench through the city of Downey, resulted in buckling and cracking along the eastern portions of the route.
-At one point, a large sinkhole opened in the Bellflower Boulevard on-ramp.
+After construction began in the 1980s, failure to perform a complete survey of the area's groundwater deposits, combined with the 20–30 ft below-grade trench through the city of Downey, resulted in buckling and cracking along the eastern portions of the route.
+At one point, a giant sinkhole opened in the Bellflower Boulevard on-ramp.
 This resulted in the construction of an elaborate pump system along the freeway between the interchanges with I-710 and I-605.